panoply/liquify/packages/specs/readme.md

 # Documentation

-In the context of the Liquid Language Server, variation specifications are just data references that describe Liquid syntax.
-They are not quite grammars but close enough and exists to enable developers of any level to quickly compose contextual grammars and formal schema which can described tags, filters and objects used in different variation.
-A template language like Liquid exists in a multitude of variations that extend upon its default [standard](https://shopify.github.io/liquid/) variation and the specs provided here allow us to establish formal specs for the language.
+In the context of the Liquid Language Server, variation specifications are just data references that describe Liquid syntax, not quite grammars but close enough.
+The specs exist to enable developers of any level to quickly compose contextual grammar and formal schemas that described tags, filters and objects used in a multitude of variations which extend upon the default [standard](https://shopify.github.io/liquid/) variation.

 1. [Tokens](docs/01-tokens.md)
 2. [Types](docs/02-types.md)